 - 1x Coaxial (2-channel Linear PCM)

-The Neumann KH 120 D (link to compare prices on Amazon and other online retailers) is a powered studio monitor with a built-in DAC.
+The Neumann KH 120 D (link to check the price at B&H Photo/Video) is a powered studio monitor with a built-in DAC.
 It has a BNC AES/EBU digital input and even has a BNC AES/EBU digital output.
 Its maximum sample rate and bit-depth of 192 kHz and 24-bit, respectively.

-This is also the case in Bluetooth speakers.
-The Bluetooth protocol send digital audio wirelessly and so the BT speaker must have a DAC to convert the audio into analog audio before amplifying it to drive the speaker itself.
+This is also the case with Bluetooth speakers.
+The Bluetooth protocol sends digital audio wirelessly, so the BT speaker must have a DAC to convert the audio into analog audio before amplifying it to drive the speaker itself.

-The JBL Charge 4 (link to compare prices on Amazon and other online retailers) is an excellent example of a portable Bluetooth speaker.
+The JBL Charge 4 (link to check the price on Amazon) is an excellent example of a portable Bluetooth speaker.

 DACs In Audio Interfaces